Bartzi/loans/README.md

 in this README.
 You can use all models with the scripts described above and also the datasets for training your own models

+## Talk and Poster

+You can find the slides of our talk and the poster we presented at the "1st International Workshop on Advanced Machine Vision for Real-life and Industrially Relevant Applications", if you follow [this link](https://bartzi.de/research/loans).

 ## Citation

 In case you find our work useful, please cite our paper: